Year in Review (2022)

 People still buy the books, which is good, and I enjoy the work but I need to find a way to have the updates and general learning about Django on my end not be so all-consuming with my time.

 After 3 years on the Board as Treasurer I’ve stepped away for the next term.
 I’m proud of the work I did to standardize the accounting and finances of Django.
+Launch, maintain, and update the now annual Django Survey which has had a direct impact on the technical direction of Django.
 Integrate GitHub sponsors.
 Set up the Django Merchandise store.
 Manage relationships with JetBrains, large corporate donors, and the Python Software Foundation among other organizations.

 But it was a lot of time on my end and I think some turnover is healthy and good for the Board and Django in general.
 I might run again in the future but I’m looking forward to a little more time in 2023 to focus on new projects.